entando/entando-docs/vuepress/docs/next/docs/reference/local-tips-and-tricks.md

 **Q: What if the installation fails due to timeout?**

 **A:** A Docker Hub policy limiting download bandwidth may cause the quickstart installation to fail with timeout errors.
-The workaround is a two step process:
+The workaround is a two-step process.

+>Note: Use the [ent CLI](../getting-started/entando-cli.md) to send commands directly to Kubernetes from the host machine.

 1. Delete the `entando` namespace

 ```
-ent k delete namespace entando
+ent kubectl delete namespace entando
 ```

 2. Run the following command

 <EntandoCode>ent quickstart "entando" "quickstart" --simple --debug=1 --yes --with-vm --release={{ $site.themeConfig.entando.fixpack.v71 }}
 </EntandoCode>